greg

 column, “The Great Unknown and the Unknown Great,” for the San Francisco Japanese

-American newspaper Nichi Bei Times.
+American newspaper Nichi Bei Weekly.
 His column explores fascinating but lesser-known

 people in Japanese American history.
 He has also been active in the blogsphere.
 In August